-Christopher Reid is director of the Center for Transforming Alternative Preparation Pathways (CTAPP) at Prosper Waco.
+Christopher Reid is founder and director of the Center for Transforming Alternative Preparation Pathways (CTAPP) at Dallas College.
 He leads CTAPP’s efforts related to teacher preparation, partnering with alternative certification programs to improve programming, and novice teacher effectiveness.

 A graduate of the University of Georgia (B.A.
 English, Italian ’09), Chris entered the education field as a middle school teacher in Houston ISD.
 In 2013, he joined an alternative certification program, Teaching Excellence, to broaden his impact on novice teachers across Houston.